-Pope Francis Compares Abortion To “Hiring A Contract Killer To Solve A Problem”
+Pope Francis Compares Abortion To ‘Hiring A Contract Killer To Solve A Problem’

-Never one to shy away from the big issues Pope Francis has said today that women who terminate a pregnancy are like people who “hire a contract killer to solve a problem.”
+Never one to shy away from the big issues, Pope Francis has said today that women who terminate a pregnancy are like people who “hire a contract killer to solve a problem.”

-The Daily Mail reports that during his weekly audience on Saint Peter’s Square the Pontiff departed from his prepared text and waded into the abortion argument in a big way.
+The Daily Mail reports that during his weekly audience on Saint Peter’s Square, the pontiff departed from his prepared text and waded into the abortion argument in a big way.

-Addressing his worshippers Pope Francis said, “Interrupting a pregnancy is like eliminating someone… getting rid of a human being is like resorting to a contract killer to solve a problem.
+Addressing his worshippers, Pope Francis said, “Interrupting a pregnancy is like eliminating someone… getting rid of a human being is like resorting to a contract killer to solve a problem.

 “How can an act that suppresses innocent life be therapeutic, civil or even human?”

-During his address to the Vatican faithful the Pope also pointed out that in the modern world there was a “depreciation of human life.”
+During his address to the Vatican faithful, the Pope also pointed out that in the modern world there was a “depreciation of human life.”

-He pointed to wars, exploitation, a culture of wastefulness and abortion as some of the reasons which have led to our moral and spiritual degradation.
+He pointed to wars, exploitation, a culture of wastefulness, and abortion as some of the reasons which have led to our moral and spiritual degradation.

 In the wake of the Pope’s opposition, thousands of Argentine Catholics denounced their membership of the church in protest.

-The Pope has also faced criticism for stating that Lucifer is masterminding a plot to discredit the Roman Catholic Church.
+The pope has also faced criticism for stating that Lucifer is masterminding a plot to discredit the Roman Catholic Church.

 He laid the blame for the church’s recent sex abuse at the doorstep of Satan and has called on Catholics everywhere to recite a special prayer every day in October in an attempt to beat the horned one into submission.